 The event sets the stage for brands to deliver the best advertising of the year.
 While there’s an endless number of creative approaches brands can take, all of them stem from the objective of making viewers feel something.
 Afterall, emotions in advertising help build relationships with consumers, influence long-term memory, and drive purchase intent.
 If a brand wants to make the most of their $5+ million investment, they need to consider the emotional impact of their ad.

-Below, we analyzed ads from Super Bowls past that earned the highest score (100) for one of the following important game-day ad emotions we measure: Funny, Inspiring, Narrative (storytelling), WTF and Eerie.
-A 100 is the top possible score an ad can achieve when evoking an emotion.
-An ad can’t make a stronger impact than that, and very few ads connect at that level.
+Below, we analyzed ads from Super Bowls past that earned the highest score (10) for one of the following important game-day ad emotions we measure: Funny, Inspiring, Narrative (storytelling), WTF and Eerie.
+A 10 is the top possible score an ad can achieve when evoking an emotion.
+It can’t make a stronger impact than that, with very few ads connecting at this level.

 Found in: 25% of all ads | 60% of Super Bowl ads (since 2014)